swiftlang/swift-evolution/proposals/0000-unicode-for-string-processing.md

   public static var any: CharacterClass { get }

-  /// A character class that matches any element that isn't a newline. public static var anyNonNewline: CharacterClass {
+  /// A character class that matches any element that isn't a newline. public static var anyNonNewline: CharacterClass { get }

   /// A character class that matches any single `Character`, or extended
   /// grapheme cluster, regardless of the current semantic level.